 We were incorporated in April 2021 and separated from bluebird bio in November 2021.
-Although our business was conducted within bluebird bio prior to that time, we have no history as an independent company prior to the completion of the separation.
-We are developing an oncology pipeline of cell and gene therapies for cancer, the first of which, ABECMA (ide-cel), was approved by FDA in March 2021.
-FDA granted approval of ABECMA to BMS, our codevelopment partner, and although we are jointly commercializing this product with BMS through our co-development and co-promotion arrangement, we have never recognized revenue from product sales.
-Our operating activities to date have been limited primarily to organizing and staffing our company, business planning, raising capital, developing our technology, identifying potential product candidates and conducting a clinical trial of our most advanced product candidate, investigational B-cell maturation antigen (BCMA) directed chimeric antigen receptor (CAR) T cell therapy, bb21217, which we are codeveloping with BMS.
+Although our business was conducted as part of bluebird bio prior to our separation, we did not operate as an independent company prior to the completion of the separation.
+We are developing an oncology pipeline of cell and gene therapies for cancer, the first of which, Abecma (ide-cel), was approved by the FDA in March 2021.
+The FDA granted approval of Abecma to BMS, our partner with whom we are jointly commercializing Abecma in the U.S. through our co-development and co-promotion arrangement.
+Our revenues to date have been derived from out-licensing arrangements and collaboration, including the collaboration revenue derived from commercial sales of Abecma by BMS.
+To date, we have not recognized any revenues from the sale of products by us.
+Our operating activities to date have been limited primarily to organizing and staffing our company, business planning, raising capital, developing our technology, identifying potential product candidates and clinical trial activities.

-To date, we have not engaged, on our own or through a third party, in commercial scale manufacturing of the lentiviral vector for ABECMA, or conducted significant sales and marketing activities necessary for the commercialization of ABECMA or obtained marketing approval of any of our other product candidates.
+We have limited experience in commercial scale manufacturing of the lentiviral vector for Abecma and in the sales and marketing activities necessary for the commercialization of Abecma.
+In addition, we have not obtained marketing approval of any of our other product candidates.
 Our short operating history offers limited insight into our prospects for success or even viability and we expect our operating results to be subject to frequent fluctuations.
-We will encounter challenges frequently experienced by early-stage biopharmaceutical companies in rapidly evolving fields, and we have not yet demonstrated an ability to successfully navigate such challenges.
+We will encounter challenges frequently experienced by biopharmaceutical companies in rapidly evolving fields, and we have not yet demonstrated an ability to successfully navigate such challenges.
 If we do not address the challenges we face successfully, our business, prospects, financial condition and results of operations will be materially harmed.